pooriajr/pooriar/_sections/moments.md

 ---
 heading: A Random Moment
-subtitle: Fragments of the past; evidence of life and love.
+subtitle: Fragments of the past
 ---

 {% assign moment = site.moments | sample %}